naveen-chauhan/RockPaperScissorGame/readme.md

 A player should be able to play any number of games in one session.

-## Judgements -

-While the coding of this application should be simple, we want the final submission to be a production ready code.

-You will be judged on the following:
-1) Code Quality and readability
-2) Testing
-3) Documentation + logging
-4) Production readiness

 ## Detail about the Implementation -